Exploring My Paris Neighborhood: A Lockdown Lesson

 This journey was the beginning of a life spent traveling.
 Now, more than 50 years later, with a countless number of countries and adventures under my belt, I began 2020 much as I usually do: leading groups on expeditions.
 January began with an overland journey through Bhutan.
 The weather was spectacularly clear, as it often is in the winter, with bright blue skies showing off the pristine Himalayan peaks at their best.
 February brought a complete contrast: I was in Saudi Arabia with a dozen adventurous souls seeking to discover an enigmatic country so long closed to tourism.
 Here, in contrast to the mountains, we were plunged into the Arabian sands.
 Immediately following this, I was briefly in Bangkok before returning once again to Bhutan with a new group of travelers.

-The rest of the year was carefully planned: China and Bhutan in April, Pakistan twice in the summer and twice in the autumn, Laos and Cambodia in November, then another return to Saudi Arabia before hitting Southern Pakistan in December.
+The rest of the year was carefully planned: China and Bhutan in April, Pakistan twice in the summer and twice in the autumn, Laos and Cambodia in November, and then another return to Saudi Arabia before hitting Southern Pakistan in December.

 Much of my 45 years as a travel guide, explorer, and raconteur have been spent this way.
 In between trips, I’ve called a number of countries home: England, Germany, Seychelles, an interesting year in Hollywood, China, Hong Kong, and—for the last 20 years—Paris, France, where I live in the very heart of this stunningly beautiful city.
 Yet despite making my living traveling, I have not, until now, really examined the area where I live.